 What is the secret to getting fit?
 Go ahead, Google that.
 How many people are trying to sell you their product or potion?
 Trouble is, whatever they are hawking was designed to meet their needs not yours.
 You’ll never find your definition of fitness by reaching for someone else’s standard, using someone else’s plan.

 What you need to do is arm yourself with information.
-The secret is simple: create a no-nonsense, straightforward, step-by-step guide to fitness based on your goals, abilities and schedule.
+Here is a no-nonsense, straightforward, step-by-step guide to make a workout program based on your goals, abilities, fitness level and schedule.

 So, Let’s Get Started!